Land Bank Staff

 Eliza Habegger, Land Steward

 Eliza Habegger joined the Land Bank in 2003.
-She holds a B.A. in Biology/Botany from Cornell University and was previously employed at the Nature Conservancy and the New York Botanical Garden.
-Her responsibilities include ecological assessment, monitoring, and restoration on Land Bank Preserves; conservation easement stewardship; and managing the Salish Seeds Project native plant nurseries.
-Three generations of family on Waldron Island root her firmly in the islands.
-She lives with her husband and son on San Juan Island, where she tends an ever-expanding garden and orchard, and enjoys drawing and painting in her spare time
+She holds a B.A. in Biology/Botany from Cornell University and was previously employed by The Nature Conservancy and the New York Botanical Garden.
+Her responsibilities include ecological assessment, monitoring, and restoration on Land Bank Preserves, and managing the Salish Seeds Project native plant nursery.
+With family roots on Waldron Island, Eliza lives with her husband and son on San Juan Island, where she tends an ever-expanding garden and orchard, messes around with art, and builds sheds.

 As a child, Doug visited family on Lopez Island, and was captivated by the water, land, and people of the San Juans.
 He moved to the islands soon after graduating from Western Washington University to manage one of the county parks.
 Doug started out as a volunteer with the Land Bank and has been lucky to work as a steward here since 2004.
 He’s proud of the work the Land Bank does to provide access to the beauty and wildness of the islands, to protect and improve its rare habitats, and to seek creative ways to maintain a connection with the land and waters that inspired him as a child.